v3rDr3t/kkclientserver/README.md

 ## Caution

 This is the first attempt (of the author) of writing more complex socket code so there may still exist undetected errors because no elaborate testing was performed.
-For now functionality has only been tested within a local area network.

 ## Use